Probate Q&A Series

 • Review North Carolina’s priority list for administrators (G.S.
 28A-2-1).

-• Prepare and file a petition for Letters of Administration (G.S.
+• Prepare and file an application or petition for Letters of Administration (G.S.
 28A-2-2).

 • Arrange for bond and take the required oath (G.S.
 28A-7-1).

-• Notify heirs and creditors; publish notices when needed.
+• Notify creditors; publish notices when required.

 • File an inventory and appraisal within 90 days (G.S.
 28A-20-2).